Team-6-SYP/ProjektSyp2021-22/README.md

 # SmartphoneMessenger
-Smartphone App for encrypt message
+Smartphone App for encrypt message.
 It's a project for education.